openharmony/docs/en/application-dev/reference/arkui-ts/ts-basic-components-web.md

 onBeforeUnload(callback: (event?: { url: string; message: string; result: JsResult }) => boolean)

-Triggered when the current page is about to exit after the user refreshes or closes the page.
-If the user refreshes the page, this callback is invoked only when the page has obtained focus.
+Triggered when this page is about to exit after the user refreshes or closes the page.
+This callback is triggered only when the page has obtained focus.

 **Parameters**